Boris Johnson's former assistant says she felt like his nanny - ExBulletin

 Comparing working in Downing Street to a nursery, she said: That, plus the constant questioning about whether he’s washed his hands or not (What do you mean recently? ), the twisting of his hair, which made him look even more like one of those ’80s troll toys during daily televised press conferences, and the frequent scoldings about doing gags such as Kung- Flu and Aye!
 Corona!, typified much of the pre-terrifying era of brushing with death in the nursery.

-During his recovery, childcare went by leaps and bounds: I insisted he drink Daylesford’s vitamin-packed green juices instead of his usual Diet Coke; trying to find time in his diary for his naps or very gradual exercise, I alternated between stern and soothing words in response to his usual I hate Covid now.
+During his recovery, childcare went by leaps and bounds: I insisted he drink Daylesford’s vitamin-packed green juices instead of his usual Diet Coke; trying to find time in his diary for his very gradual naps or exercises… I alternated between stern gestures and soothing words in response to his usual I hate Covid now.

 I want everything to be back to normal.